larytet/MyPerfectThings/open-space-planning.md

 Apparently it is impossible to change the direction of the air flow.
 I feel the air freeze drying my eyes.
 My hands are getting uncomfortably cold.
 Dry and cold.
 Am I dead?
 Am I dying?
 Oh, I get it - this is AC.
 Usually the AC openings can be directed or partially closed.
 Not in this case.
 Should I cover the outlets with nylon?
 Should I wear a full face motorcycle helmet and winter gloves?
 Good distribution of the cold air is tricky and expensive to do.
 The installation reminds me walkin coolers and London tube.
 Meanwhile a hood almost saves the day.

+Is it possible to push the air along the walls?

 # Open plan

 In my case this is a fairly large, completely open space without any screens.
 The desks are grouped in islands 6-8 people.
 Michael Bloomberg's dream lives on.
 I hear a small talk in the opposite corner 20 meters from me.
 This is an architect discusses what sounds like a trivial problem with one of the top R&D managers and a UI person.
 I am happy to learn that we are planning to choose asynchronous handling of events.
 I am  not sure if this was the plan that I will overhear everything.
 It is important.
 One of the Scrum masters joins in.
 "Safe" buttons are never simple.
 There is background noise all the time.
 I imagine that some people more sensitive to the surrounding noise than others.
 I suspect that there is a badly hidden hate of open spaces in the Israeli hitech.
 If I am right it is going to be harder to fill positions especially by old hands.
 Who needs old buggers anyway?